LAST UPDATED: March 25, 2020 by Ryan M

 Since mammals are gestated inside their mothers, all baby mammals are born with umbilical cords.
-When a baby emerges, the mother chews off the cord with her teeth, leaving a flat scar.
+When a baby emerges, the mother uses her teeth to chew off the cord, leaving a flat scar.
+This scar is what we know as a belly button.
 These are often harder to see than on humans and obscured by hair.
 You might not think your pet has a belly button, but if you look hard enough, you’ll find it.
-Gorillas and chimpanzees have belly buttons similar to humans in shape, but they don’t go in or out.
+Gorillas and chimpanzees have belly buttons similar to humans in shape, however, they don’t go in or out.

 There are always exceptions.
 Marsupials and platypuses do not have belly buttons.
 Baby marsupials’ umbilical cords usually fall off while in their mother’s pouch, so a scar never forms.
 Platypuses lay eggs, so there is no umbilical cord or belly button.